cfpb/consumerfinance.gov/README.md

 ## Getting involved

 We welcome your feedback and contributions.
-See the contribution guidelines in the manual for more details.
+See the [contribution guidelines](CONTRIBUTING.md) for more details.

 Additionally, you may want to consider
 [contributing to the Capital Framework](https://cfpb.github.io/capital-framework/contributing/),